A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Results

 \subsection{Effects of the gradual valve closure}

 An additional brief test is performed to assess the impact of the gate closure model on the wave dynamics.
-We set the Dirichlet boundary condition in \eqref{eq:governing_scaled} as
+We set the Dirichlet boundary condition in \eqref{eq:governing_scaled} as:

-where we check several closure times scaling it to the characteristic time $L/c$.
-The results, using the parametric configuration for the copper slurry, are shown in Figure \ref{fig:closureModel_vel} for velocity, and Figure \ref{fig:closureModel_press}, for the pressure.
-We depict four scenarios, namely an instant closure time ($T_c = 0$), a fast closure time ($T_c = 0.5$), a critical closure time ($T_c = 1$) and a slow closure time ($T_c = 1.5$).
-As expected, the sharpest numerical solutions of the governing equations are retrieved for the instantaneous closure, and we observe how the delay of the valve operation softens the overall dynamics, still keeping nonetheless similar over-pressure values.
-Yet, not-sudden pressure changes, as with the case $T_c = 1.5$, are preferable operation conditions.
+where we check several closure times scaling it to \fg{the wave round-trip time $2L/c$.
+We consider the dimensionless closure time $T^*_c$, meaning that $T^*_c < 2$ will lead to a fast valve closure.} The results, using the parametric configuration for the copper slurry, are shown in Figure \ref{fig:closureModel_vel} for velocity, and Figure \ref{fig:closureModel_press}, for the pressure.
+We depict four scenarios, namely an instant closure time ($T^*_c = 0$), a fast closure time ($T^*_c = 1$), a critical closure time ($T^*_c = 2$) and a slow closure time ($T^*_c = 3$).
+As expected, the sharpest numerical solutions of the governing equations are retrieved for the instantaneous closure, and we observe how the delay of the valve operation softens the overall dynamics, still keeping nonetheless similar over-pressure values \fg{in the first peak, yet decreasing at the sub-sequent roundtrips}.
+Yet, not-sudden pressure changes, as with the case $T^*_c = 3$, are preferable operation conditions.

-The valve closure time study is summarized by looking at the plots of Figure \ref{fig:closureModel_para}, where we see how the overall simulation pressure peak (i.e. the first peak) behaves against both, the Hedstrom number, and the adimensional closure time.
-We first confirm that the Newtonian case brings higher pressure peaks, and we also see that the slow closure have a bigger consequence at the pipe half length control point.
-That is to say, at the valve closure control point, the peak pressure behavior is almost independent of the closure time, whereas at the middle control point, we observe a clear separation at the critical time $T_c = 1$, after which the pressure peak decreases almost linearly.
+The \fg{fast} valve closure time study is summarized by looking at the plots of Figure \ref{fig:closureModel_para}, where we see how the overall simulation pressure peak (i.e. the first peak) behaves against both, the Hedstrom number, and the dimensionless closure time.
+We first confirm that the Newtonian case brings higher pressure peaks, and we also see that the \fg{critical closure reduces considerably the wave peak at the pipe half length control point ($x^*=1/2$)}.
+That is to say, at the valve closure control point, the peak pressure behavior is almost independent of the closure time \fg{in the fast closure setup}, whereas at the middle control point, we observe a clear separation at the critical time $T_c = 1$, after which the pressure peak decreases almost linearly.